Carlos Cruchaga

-Carlos Cruchaga is a human genomicist with expertise in multi-omics, informatics, and neurodegeneration, with a focus on Alzheimer's and Parkinson's Disease.
+Carlos Cruchaga is a human genomicist with expertise in multi-omics, informatics, and neurodegeneration, with a focus on Alzheimer's disease and Parkinson's disease.
 He is a Professor of Psychiatry, Neurology and Genetics and Washington University School of Medicine.

 He is founding director of the Neurogenomics and Informatic (NGI) center at Washington University School of Medicine.

 His lab uses deep molecular profiling of human samples relevant to brain and neurodegenerative diseases.
 He is best known for using endophenotypes and biomarkers as quantitative traits for genetics studies, which led to the identification of novel variants associated with Alzheimer's Disease risk, onset and progression.

 Education and early career

 After receiving his undergraduate degree Biochemistry in and his graduate training in Biochemistry and Molecular Biology in 2005 at University of Navarra (Spain).
-Cruchaga studied the genetic basis of Alzheimer's and Parkinson disease under Professors Pau Pastor.
-He then, completed his postdoctoral training in neurogenomics and system biology on Alison Goate lab.
+Cruchaga studied the genetic basis of Alzheimer's and Parkinson disease under Pau Pastor.
+He then, completed his postdoctoral training in neurogenomics and system biology at the Alison Goate lab.
 Cruchaga started his own lab at Washington University School of Medicine in 2011.

 Research

 Cruchaga and his lab generates and analyze human multi-omic (genetic, epigenomic, transcriptomic, proteomic, metabolomic and lipidomic) data generated from well clinically-characterized cohorts in order to identify novel genes and pathways implicated on neurodegenerative disease, mainly Alzheimer's and Parkinson's disease, to identify novel molecular biomarkers and druggable targets.

-Some of Dr. Cruchaga seminal contributions to the neurodegeneration field include the identification of MS4A4A as the major regulator of TREM2 and the identification of multiple TREM2 Alzheimer Disease risk variants.
+Some of Cruchaga's seminal contributions to the neurodegeneration field include the identification of MS4A4A as the major regulator of TREM2 and the identification of multiple TREM2 Alzheimer Disease risk variants.
 His lab also analyzed for the first time the role of Circular RNA in Alzheimer disease pathology.
 He and his team identified 148 circRNA that show significant and consistent association with Alzheimer Disease risk pathological traits and additional analyses suggest that circRNA could be informative biomarkers for Alzheimer disease.
-Dr. Cruchaga also developed a digital deconvolution algorithm to determine the cell proportions from brain RNA-seq data that lead to the identification of TMEM106B as a protective gene for neurodegeneration.
+Cruchaga also developed a digital deconvolution algorithm to determine the cell proportions from brain RNA-seq data that lead to the identification of TMEM106B as a protective gene for neurodegeneration.